osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 ## 15. Final Principle

-> **MFA should protect user access while Conditional Access policies are deployed through a controlled, tested, and monitored process.**
+> **MFA should protect user access while Conditional Access policies are deployed through a controlled, tested, monitored, and recoverable process.**

-The organization should never treat a security policy as successful merely because it has been enabled.
+The organization should not consider a security policy successful merely because it has been enabled.

-A successful policy must be:
+A successful Conditional Access policy must be:

 * Correctly scoped.
-* Tested.
+* Properly tested.
-* Monitored.
+* Continuously monitored.
 * Understood by administrators.
+* Documented.
-* Recoverable if problems occur.
+* Recoverable if unexpected issues occur.

+The objective is to improve security without creating unnecessary business disruption or administrative lockout.